 Be prepared to move furniture and pictures, and to look inside cupboards and storage spaces to see the property in its entirety.
 Turn on taps, flush toilets, open and close windows, test light switches – you need to know what you might be buying.

 These sorts of issues are significantly less likely with a brand-new home – no fewer than three specialist teams inspect and quality approve each home we build.
 However, if any problems were to arise, we have a team on hand to assist you.
-David Wilson homes are also covered by a 10-year NHBC Buildmark warranty for added peace of mind.
+David Wilson homes are also covered by a NHBC Buildmark warranty and insurance policy for added peace of mind.

 Are you focusing on the furnishing?